GunnarHolwerda/CommandBot/README.md

 Make sure your command extends `BaseCommand` defined in command.py as that class takes care of parsing options and arguments

-Implement the `run` method on your command and have it return the string for the message that will be sent.
+Implement the `run` and static 'help' method on your command and have it return the string for the message that will be sent and the help text to be displayed when !help is called.

-Import your command into commands.py and add an entry in the commands dictionary with your command as the key and your class name as the value.
+Import your command into all_commands.py and add an entry in the commands dictionary with your command as the key and your class name as the value.